It has been a little rough in Vancouver lately.

 What I bring, as with many other people with more complex and varied and mixed and wonderful identities too, are journeys that in fact take time and trust on which to accurately elaborate.
 It takes times to unravel and do justice to our stories.

-The idea of breaking down stereotypes is admirable, but when these biases interact to perpetuate and invalidate our valiant efforts, it is sometimes better to just not play this game with changing rules, one that was designed to eliminate you as a player in the first place.
+The idea of breaking down stereotypes is admirable, but when these biases intersect to perpetuate themselves and invalidate our valiant efforts, it is sometimes better to just not play this game with changing rules, one that was designed to eliminate you as a player in the first place.
 Just to live well and move freely (either across borders or even into a different neighbourhood); that can be powerful too, especially in a new place where you are learning to do it all over again.

 Quick travel can make this task difficult, and short instances of prejudice on the streets, in bars, or with partners whom we thought we could be intimate can make it feel impossible.
 In fact, that inclination to not speak, to not travel, to not even be there is the true intention of ignorance: to reproduce itself and to keep views insular.